jabbink/PokemonGoBot/README.md

 # Known issues

 ## I got `BUILD FAILED`
-Most of the time it's because the api the bot is built upon, [PokeGOAPI-Java](https://github.com/Grover-c13/PokeGOAPI-Java), updated and changed something.
+Most of the time it's because the you didn't execute step 2 of the README.

-Run `gradlew --refresh-dependencies clean build`.
+After that, just try `gradlew clean build`.

 If there's still a problem, open an issue.

 ## The bot doesn't catch Pokemon